drichardson/dougrichardson.us/site/_notes/houdini.md

 if you distribute your HDA wihtout the external content, your tool will not work.
 To deal with this issue, you can embed the file in the Operator Type Properties window's [Extra Files](https://www.sidefx.com/docs/houdini/ref/windows/optype.html#extra_files) tab.
 You can then refer to these embedded files using [opdef:](https://www.sidefx.com/docs/houdini/assets/opdef.html) (also see [Specifying files inside an asset using opdef:](https://www.sidefx.com/docs/houdini/assets/create.html#sections)).

+The Python documentation has a good description of this in [hou.HDASection class](https://www.sidefx.com/docs/houdini/hom/hou/HDASection.html), which you can also view in the Python Shell with `help(hou.HDASection)`:

+> # `hou.HDASection`
+>
+> Represents a *section* of data stored along with a digital asset.
+>
+> A digital asset stores its contents in a number of different pieces of
+> data called sections.
+Each section is named and contains an arbitrarily
+> sized piece of data, often textual.
+Each section is like a file embedded
+> inside the definition, and Houdini uses specially named sections to
+> store the node contents, list of parameters, etc. You can embed your own
+> data into a digital asset by putting it inside a section.
+>
+> Any parameter in Houdini that references a file can also reference a
+> section inside a digital asset.
+For example, if car is an object-level
+> digital asset and the section is named "texture.jpg", you can reference
+> that texture with `opdef:/Object/car?texture.jpg`.
+Note that hou.readFile
+> also supports this opdef: syntax.
+>
+> By moving files into digital asset sections, you can build self-
+> contained digital assets that can be distributed via a single hda file.
+>
+> Note that section names may contain `/`.

 In this example jpeg, json, xml, and text are embedded from the *Extra Files* section of the *Operator Type Properties* window:

 ![Embedded Assets in Extra Files](/assets/notes/houdini/extra-files.png)